 A credit card can be a great tool to help your child build credit for the first time.
 However, depending on your child’s age and financial situation, they might not be able to qualify for this type of financing on their own.

 As a parent, if you’re willing to co-sign it might help your child open a credit card account in their name.
 Yet there are some significant drawbacks to consider where co-signing is concerned, along with some alternative ways to help your child instead.

 What Is Co-Signing?

 When you co-sign for a credit card, you apply to open a new account with someone else.
-In many cases, your good credit history and credit score may help your loved one qualify for a credit card that they might not be eligible to open otherwise.
+In many cases, your good credit history and credit score may help your loved one qualify for a credit card they might not be eligible to open otherwise.

-Before you put your name down on a joint credit card application with a child, you should know what to expect.
+Before you put your name on a joint credit card application with a child, you should know what to expect.
 As a co-signer you will be: